Liaison-Intl/Liaison-Intl.github.io/webadmit_api_permissions_and_keys.md

 Access is controlled by permissions and API keys.

+API access is based off of WebAdMIT [user identities](user_identity.html).
+All of a user's exports, programs, etc. that can be accessed via API are owned by one of that user's identities.

-WebAdMIT user accounts who need access to the Export Manager API need to be given the "API Access" permission for each of the **user identities** that they have in the WebAdMIT system and that they wish to access via the API.
+WebAdMIT user accounts who need access to the API need to be given the "API Access" permission for each of the **user identities** that they have in the WebAdMIT system and that they wish to access via the API.
 This permission can also be made part of a standard WebAdMIT Work Group.

 ![Permission Sets](img/permission-sets.png)